-In the traditional approach to memory care, treatment for Alzheimer’s disease and other dementias are centered on the disease with a secondary focus placed on the individual living with memory loss.
+In the traditional approach to memory support, treatment for Alzheimer’s disease and other dementias are centered on the disease with a secondary focus placed on the individual living with memory loss.
 While this care model may seem logical from a medical standpoint, it inevitably neglects the person as a whole and their experiences beyond their dementia diagnosis.
-Person-directed and person-centered memory care are the antidotes to this approach by centering a person in their own care and focusing on who they are now and not what they’ve lost.
+Person-directed and person-centered memory support are the antidotes to this approach by centering a person in their own care and focusing on who they are now and not what they’ve lost.

 Person-directed care encourages individuals and their caregivers or care partners to practice self-determination in their daily lives, returning decision-making back to those most impacted by dementia.
 It also enhances a caregiver’s capacity to engage with the person in their care, helping to provide a homelike environment that is warm and responsive and not institutional in nature.

-Person-centered memory care is centered on the whole person and considers the abilities, emotions and cognitive capacities of that person without focusing on what the person has lost because of their disease.
+Person-centered memory support is centered on the whole person and considers the abilities, emotions and cognitive capacities of that person without focusing on what the person has lost because of their disease.
 It also gives equal weight to the psychosocial background of the individual, and not just their physical and medical status.

 Drawing on the work of geriatrician Dr. Al Power, this approach treats people living with dementia as individuals who’ve had a shift in their perspectives and life experiences rather than people who are now flawed or less than whole.
 In short, it’s the kind of care any person would actually want if they were living with dementia.

 The Essential Components of Person-Centered Care at Jackson Creek